 Welcome to the website for All Souls Parish, North Warwickshire

-To join us you will need the meeting ID and the Password as below.
+To join us for an ONLINE service, you will need the meeting ID and the Password as below.
 Just click on the link to take you to it - you may be given some further instructions - follow them.
 It is easy (promise) to do.
 The service will NOT be recorded.

 Join Zoom Meeting